Setting Healthy Screen Time Limits for Kids and Toddlers

 Use Parental Control Apps

-This tip is especially beneficial for parents of older kids who can’t simply take the iPad away when you want your child to stop watching so much digital content.
-Using parental control apps and screen time limit apps helps place a fence around your child’s media usage and let you be in control even when your kids aren’t at home.
+This tip is especially beneficial for parents of older kids who can’t simply take the iPad away when they want their child to stop watching so much digital content.
+Using parental control apps and screen time limit apps helps place a fence around your child’s media usage and lets you be in control even when your kids aren’t at home.

 Create a “Family Media Plan”

-Many organizations have created templates and guides for how to go about this including the AAP, Turning Life On, Reconnect, iMom, and Verywell Family.
+Many organizations have created templates and guides for how to go about this including the AAP, Turning Life On, Turning Life On, and iMom.
 These contracts often outline the rules, limits, and consequences of your child’s cell phone usage and behavior.
 Every family’s media usage will look different, and a lot will depend on the maturity and personality of your children, as well as the lifestyle and habits of your home.

-Screen time for kids is tricky, and even adults struggle with appropriately managing their internet, TV, and cell phone usage.
+Managing screen time for teens is tricky, and even adults struggle with appropriately managing their screen use.
 Controlling your child’s digital life is a balance, and every household and family must find their own way to limit screen time in the ways that work best for them.

 Проверьте электронный ящик